opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

 }
 ```

-For example, if you have all the works of Shakespeare indexed in an Elasticsearch cluster and you want to construct a single search query with the following requirements:
+For example, assume you have the complete works of Shakespeare indexed in an Elasticsearch cluster and want to construct a single query that meets these requirements:

 1. The `text_entry` field must contain the word `love` and should contain either `life` or `grace`.
 2. The `speaker` field must not contain `ROMEO`.
 3. Filter these results to the play `Romeo and Juliet` without affecting the relevancy score.

-A sample `bool` query that meets these requirements is as follows:
+Use the following query:

 ```json
 GET shakespeare/_search